jahewite/PigMonitoringResearch/README.md

 1. **Full Image Dataset**:
 - Format: YOLO
- - Contents: Includes X images where tail postures are annotated directly on the input images.
+ - Contents: Includes 1.856 images where 'upright' and 'hanging' tail postures are annotated directly on the input images.
- - Purpose: Aims to identify tail postures within unaltered farm environment images.
+ - Purpose: 'upright' and 'hanging' tail posture detection on unaltered images.
 1. **Cropped Pig Detections Dataset**:
 - Format: YOLO
- - Contents: Features X images of cropped pig detections, annotated for tail posture.
+ - Contents: Features 18.269 images of cropped pig detections, annotated for 'upright' and 'hanging' tail posture.
 These crops are derived using the pig detection model.
  - Purpose: Enhances the focus on tail postures by using cropped images that highlight the area of interest.
  - Additional Information: For detailed insights into the methodology behind cropped pig detections and tail posture annotation, refer to the research papers.